 Frame the perfect picture between the twin domes of the Old Royal Naval College in Greenwich – these graceful architectural masterpieces form part of the Maritime Greenwich World Heritage Site.
 Make sure to visit the Chapel of St Peter and St Paul to admire its pretty Wedgewood-inspired blue ceiling.
-Alternatively, capture the view from the river Thames aboard one of Thames Clippers' boats.
+Alternatively, capture the view from the river Thames aboard one of Uber Boats by Thames Clippers.

 Street food at Greenwich Market

 Give your friends guaranteed food envy at Greenwich Market, where vendors sell tasty fare from around the world, whether vegan street food or Vietnamese banh mi.
 Leave space for a sweet treat – the cannoli, churros and macarons shouldn’t be missed!